GabeScott/standard-works-vault/General Conference/2006 October - In the Arms of His Love.md

 # In the Arms of His Love

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the October session of the 2006 General Conference*

+>*This is the greatest women’s organization in all the world.
+It is a God-given creation.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2006/10/in-the-arms-of-his-love?lang=eng)

 My dear sisters, what a tremendous opportunity is afforded me in speaking to you in this great Relief Society conference.
 We have listened tonight to wonderful discourses given by women of great faith and ability.
 I wish the presidency of the Relief Society to know that we have complete confidence in them.
 We appreciate them in every way.
-We are grateful for the theme they have chosen from the Book of Mormon, from 2 Nephi—“Encircled Eternally in the Arms of His Love” (see 2 Nephi 1:15).
+We are grateful for the theme they have chosen from the Book of Mormon, from 2 Nephi—“Encircled Eternally in the Arms of His Love” (see [[2 Nephi 1.15|2 Nephi 1:15]]).
 The women of the Relief Society are literally encircled eternally in the arms of our Lord.

 In my judgment, this is the greatest women’s organization in all the world.
 It is a God-given creation.
 Joseph Smith spoke and acted as a prophet when he organized the Relief Society in 1842.
 At that time he said, “The organization of the Church of Christ was never perfect until the women were organized” (Sarah M. Kimball, “Early Relief Society Reminiscences,” Mar.
 17, 1882, Relief Society Record, 1880–92, Archives of The Church of Jesus Christ of Latter-day Saints, 30).